Hollywood Pantages Theatre

 Ghosts of the Past Remain

-More restorations were made in the years that followed.
-The missing chandeliers were replaced, the lobby, floors, walls, and ceiling were brought back to their classic grandeur.
-The art deco artesian masterpieces were cleaned and repaired, and the stage was turned into a first-rate set for top Broadway shows.
-More office spaces were also completed, based on Pantages’ original plans.
+In the years that followed, the Pantages Theatre underwent extensive restorations to preserve its timeless beauty.
+Missing chandeliers were replaced, and the lobby, floors, walls, and ceiling were restored to their original grandeur.
+The Art Deco masterpieces were carefully cleaned and repaired, while the stage was transformed into a state-of-the-art venue for top Broadway shows.

 The Pantages Theatre is now all redeemed, standing up to its long-established grandeur.
 Changes after changes, all for the better.
 But is it possible that these changes disturbed the spirits around?
 A provocation that prompted haunting?
 It seems like the guests forever attached to the theatre continue to stand guard, show after show, and even behind the scenes.